 The biennial Green Star Awards, first presented in 2009, are a collaborative initiative between the UN Office for the Coordination of Humanitarian Affairs (OCHA), Green Cross International (GCI), and the United Nations Environment Programme (UNEP).

-The 2015 Green Star Awardees were announced in Oslo, Norway on Monday 1st June, 2015.
+The 2017 Green Star Awardees were announced in Nairobi, Kenya in September 2017.